NinoBonev/chatq/README.md

 be a part of that, by creating their own story.
 So here we are now!
 ### Tech

-Fantasy Tour de France uses a number of open source projects to work:
+Chatq uses a number of open source projects to work:
-* [MongoDB](https://www.mongodb.com) - Free and open-source cross-platform document-oriented database
+* [Java](https://www.mongodb.com) - Free and open-source programming language and computing platform
-* [Mongoose](http://mongoosejs.com/index.html) - Elegant MongoDB object modeling for NodeJS
-* [NodeJS](https://nodejs.org/en/) - Evented I/O for the backend
+* [Spring MVC](https://spring.io/) - End-to-end support for reactive & servlet based apps on the JVM
-* [ExpressJS](https://expressjs.com) - Fast, unopinionated, minimalist web framework for NodeJS
+* [MySQL](https://www.mysql.com/) - MySQL is an open source database platform
 * [JSONWebToken](https://jwt.io) - Used for authorization
 * [ReactJS](https://reactjs.org) - A JavaScript library for building user interfaces
-* [Ant.Design](https://ant.design/) - A React UI library antd that contains a set of high quality components and demos for building rich, interactive user interfaces.
+* [Ant.Design](https://ant.design/) - A React UI library antd that contains a set of high quality components and demos for building rich, interactive user interfaces
+* [AWS](https://aws.amazon.com/) - Amazon Web Services (AWS) is a secure cloud services platform, offering compute power, database storage, content delivery and other functionality to help businesses scale and grow
 * [Cloudinary](https://cloudinary.com/) - Cloudinary is the media management platform for web and mobile developers.
-An end-to-end solution for all your image and video needs.
+An end-to-end solution for all your image and video needs

-The goal of this project is to show the core concepts of building SPA with ExpressJS and ReactJS and using file storage cloud API (in my case Cloudinary).
+The goal of this project is to show the core concepts of building SPA with Java-Spring-Boot and ReactJS.
+  The project is using file storage cloud API for all the photos being uploaded (Cloudinary) and is also been hosted in Amazon Web Service.
+The hosted instance [public IP](http://35.177.244.23/) and can also be found on [www.chatq.social](www.chatq.social)

 In this project I've used:

+* Java SE 11
+* Java Spring Framework
+* Java-Spring-Boot
+* Java-Spring-Security
+* Java-Spring-Data

 * React Regular Components
 * React Higher Order Components